msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 @save "estimator.bson" model_state
 ```

-Then, to load it in a new session, one may initialise a neural estimator with the same architecture used previously, and load the saved model state:
+Then, to load it in a new session, one may initialise a neural estimator with the same architecture used previously, and load the saved model state as follows:

 ```
 @load "estimator.bson" model_state